All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 and Ipamorelin are the most commonly prescribed peptides for sleep improvement.
 The typical approach involves injecting 30-60 minutes before bed on an empty stomach.
 This timing aligns the peptide's GH-stimulating effects with your natural nighttime growth hormone pulse.

 Many users report noticeable sleep improvements within the first week.
 Deeper sleep, fewer nighttime awakenings, and more vivid dreams are commonly described.
-The vivid dreams are a sign that you are spending more time in REM sleep, which is a positive indicator.
+The vivid dreams are a sign that you're spending more time in REM sleep, which is a positive indicator.

 Dosing matters for sleep.
 Some people find that higher doses cause restlessness or excessive dreaming that disrupts sleep.
 Your provider may start with a lower dose and gradually increase based on your sleep response.
 This is why from day one is so valuable.
 The data helps your provider dial in the right dose faster.

 Consistency is key.
 Take your peptide at approximately the same time each night.
-Your body's circadian system responds to consistency, and a regular injection time helps your biological clock optimize the GH response.
+Your body's circadian system responds to consistency, and a regular injection time helps your biological clock improve the GH response.

 Sleep Hygiene Practices That Amplify Peptide Benefits